 Hey, good morning, everybody.
-If we could continue the conversation on margin, not to beat a dead horse here.
-But if I look at the long-term outlook, since the analyst day and in every iteration of the proxy, we've seen the core Wabtec business, that the planned improvement in the margin, call it 100, 110 bps, what gives you confidence that that's still a good improvement target when you look at maybe headwinds from tariffs or other issues?
-When you talk to the board, what are telling them?
-Is it - it is planned improvements on the cost side, is it better business with a better margin coming through in the next year, couple years?
-Can you talk a little bit about that and the longer term outlook?
+If we could continue the conversation on margin, not to beat a dead horse here, but as I look at the long-term outlook, since the Analyst Day and in every iteration of the proxy, we've seen the core Wabtec business that planned improvement in the margin call it 100 bps, 110 bps.
+What gives you confidence that that's still a good improvement target when you look at maybe headwinds from tariffs or other issues?
+When you talk to the board, what are you telling them, is it planned improvements on the cost side?
+Is it better business with a better margin coming through in the next year, couple years?
+Can you talk a little bit about that in the longer-term outlook?